ic3software/did-auth/README.md

 The last command is useful if you want to remove the current key pair.

 To avoid having to delete key pairs repeatedly when you are testing, just use private browsing windows.

+## Setup Rate Limiting

+To prevent against brute force attacks on the login tokens page and other pages, implement rate limiting.
+Here's how to do it from the Cloudflare dashboard.

+- Go to domain where the app is hosted
+- Select _Security > Security rules_
+- Click _Create rule_ then select _Rate limiting rules_
+  - Add a name ("_Rate limit all pages_")
+  - Field = _URI path_
+  - Operator = _wildcard_
+  - Value = _/*_
+  - _30_ requests per _10_ seconds
+  - Action = _Block_
+- Click _Deploy_

+Any browser that exceeds these limits will be shown a rate limiting error page from Cloudflare.